Ari-Noman/api-testing-best-practices/README.md

 -   [Stubbing](https://en.wikipedia.org/wiki/Method_stub#:~:text=A%20method%20stub%20or%20simply,to%2Dbe%2Ddeveloped%20code.) --- Stubbing is used for creating an emulation of a SOAP or REST web service API.

 -   [Mocking](https://en.wikipedia.org/wiki/Mock_object) --- It involves creating mock code objects with the help of frameworks such as Mockito.
+Another useful framework for mocking API requests and responses is [Polly.JS](https://netflix.github.io/pollyjs/#/), which allows users to record, replay, and stub HTTP interactions.

 ### 6.8 Remove dependencies and fixed data sources whenever possible
 ----------------------------------------------------------------

 API endpoints in a live environment usually rely on internal application components and external elements such as other APIs, third-party services, servers, legacy systems, and so on.
-When performing API tests, you'll also have to deal with input from these dependencies.
+When performing API tests, you’ll also have to deal with input from these dependencies.

 The best approach is usually eliminating these dependencies and fixed data sources whenever possible.
-When you test some API's with static data collected from other sources, you're not testing the API holistically.
+When you test some API’s with static data collected from other sources, you’re not testing the API holistically.

 Instead, you should do away with these dependencies and follow actual user flows.
 This makes your API tests complete and more efficient.